Bumzeal/SALES-PERFORMANCE-ANALYSIS/README.md

 * Draw a dragram Representation of the Dashboard using DRAWIO,click to view 👉 [link](https://app.diagrams.net/#HBumzeal%2FSALES-PERFORMANCE-ANALYSIS%2Fmain%2FUntitled%20Diagram.drawio)

 * Loaded Dataset from Postgres server into Power Bi Desktop
 * Perform Data Cleaning using POWER QUERY
 * Created a Date Table using DAX FUNCTION
-* Visualise the Data by showing the Key Performance Matrix
+* Visualized the Data by showing the Key Performance Metrics

 ### PROJECT STATEMENT